 - Where relevant, to tackle lifestyle risk factors.
 This means to:

 If you have high levels of protein in your urine then you may be advised to take medication even if your blood pressure is normal.
-A type of medication called an angiotensin-converting enzyme (ACE) inhibitor (for example, captopril, enalapril, ramipril, lisinopril) has been shown to be beneficial for some people with CKD, as it reduces the risk of cardiovascular disease and can prevent further worsening of the function of your kidneys.
+A type of medication called an angiotensin-converting enzyme (ACE) inhibitor (for example, captopril, enalapril, ramipril, lisinopril) has been shown to be beneficial for some people with CKD, as it reduces the risk of CVD and can prevent further worsening of the function of your kidneys.

 Relieving symptoms and problems caused by CKD